aws-samples/amazon-documentdb-samples/lambda-samples/README.md

 # Lambda with Amazon DocumentDB

-Follow these steps in order to execute a Lambda function that interacts with an Amazon DocumentDB cluster
+Follow the steps below to properly configure and execute a Lambda function that interacts with an Amazon DocumentDB cluster.
+Explore the [samples](https://github.com/aws-samples/amazon-documentdb-samples/tree/master/lambda-samples/samples) to experiment with several Lambda functions.

 ### 1. Create a Lambda layer
 A Lambda layer is a package of custom code or libraries that can be added to your Lambda functions.
 It helps you avoid duplicating code and allows you to manage and share code and libraries across multiple Lambda functions.